 As the training wheels came off my childhood, I played Little League and basketball and ran with the mob of boys on the block, but I continued to play with Judy.
 I always thought of Judy as “My Girlfriend,” because that was the label my parents used.
 Most kids—our brothers and sisters, other kids on the block—thought the opposite sex had cooties.
 But Judy and I were comfortable together, and when we showed off—holding hands, walking arm in arm—the adults loved it.
 I think now that the young parents of baby boomers had a lurking fear of their kids not “turning out right.”
 Heaven forbid that we should be “fruitcakes” or “lezzies.”
 This unspeakable fear was dispelled every time they saw the miniature couple we knew by their every encouragement they wanted us to be.

-Carla Bass moved in around the corner at the start of our sixth grade year, about the same time Judy’s father died.
+Carla Bass moved in around the corner at the start of our sixth-grade year, about the same time Judy’s father died.
 Judy and I never talked about her father—sickness and death were far too scary.

 Judy latched onto Carla immediately and they began spending most of their time together—time I would have spent with Judy.
 Whenever I was with them both, even just walking home from school, I felt like we were playing a game with rules only they understood.
 I was exhilarated, but confused.
 Too young to see what was happening, I floated along with my feelings, loving the way I felt when I was with either or both of them, no matter how uncomfortable or confused I was.

 That 6th grade winter Judy and I played house a few more times, but it wasn’t the same.
 Judy’s smile seemed different.
 It gleamed like she knew a breathtaking secret.
 Each of those last few times we played in her room, she would strike up an argument on some pretense and we would end up play-fighting on her bed.
-We hadn’t been that physically close since our naked dance.
+We hadn’t been that physically close since our naked dances years before.
 I remember her smile—a smile of secret knowledge—all the while we pushed and rolled.

 As our play changed, my feelings about Judy changed as well.
 I began to feel a need to state my intentions.
 I was unsure what they might be, but I knew they involved going steady, getting married, and something called sex.